aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 2. Define your function to handle each batch record, and use [`SQSRecord`](data_classes.md#sqs){target="_blank" rel="nofollow"} type annotation for autocompletion
 3. Use **`process_partial_response`** to kick off processing

-???+ info
-    This code example uses Tracer and Logger for completion.
+!!! info "This code example uses Tracer and Logger for completion."

 === "Recommended"